-Allegations, concerns and complaints
+Allegations, Concerns and Complaints

-Our school is committed to ensuring concerns, allegations and disclosures are reported through appropriate channels, including the Department of Health and Human Services (DHHS) and Victoria Police.
-We prioritise the safety and wellbeing of children above all else and recognise we all have a responsibility to keep children safe.
-Western Region Bangla School considers all staff, volunteers and committee members to have an obligation to report at all times i.e. any child safety concerns must be reported along internal, and external reporting lines.
+Our School is committed to ensuring concerns, allegations and disclosures are reported through appropriate channels, including the Department of Health and Human Services (DHHS) and Victoria Police.
+We prioritise the safety and well-being of children above all else and recognise we all have a responsibility to keep children safe.
+[Insert school] considers all staff, volunteers and committee members to be obliged to report at all times, i.e. any child safety concerns must be declared along internal and external reporting lines.

-Call the police on 000 if you have immediate concerns for a child's safety.
+Call the police on 000 if you are concerned about a child's safety.

-Western Region Bangla School takes all allegations and concerns seriously and has practices in place to investigate thoroughly and quickly.
-We work to ensure all children, families, staff and volunteers know what to do and who to tell if they are concerned about a child's safety or wellbeing or if they observe inappropriate behaviour.
+Western Region Bangla School takes all allegations and concerns seriously and has practices to investigate thoroughly and quickly.
+We ensure all children, families, staff, and volunteers know what to do and who to tell if they are concerned about a ' 'child's safety or well-being or if they observe inappropriate behaviour.

-Child safety concerns may arise in a range of ways including:
+Child safety concerns may arise in a range of ways, including:

-- Disclosure: a child states they or someone they know has been abused (noting that sometimes the child may in fact be referring to themselves) - Observation: a child's behaviour or development leads a person to form a belief that the child has been abuse - Information received from others: Someone else has raised a suspicion of abuse and/or revealed that a child is being abused an obligation for all adults to report a reasonable belief that a child has been sexually abused to Police.
+- Disclosure: a child states they or someone they know has been abused (noting that sometimes the child may be referring to themselves) - Observation: a child's behaviour or development leads a person to form a belief that the child has been abused - Information received from others: Someone else has raised a suspicion of abuse or revealed that a child is being abused

+Employees and volunteers must remain open and aware of the various ways concerns may arise.
+Child abuse may occur in the context of Western Region Bangla School activity or outside Western Region Bangla School, e.g. at home or in another organisation.
+Western Region Bangla School expects staff and volunteers to be alert to abuse in all contexts and report concerns following this policy.

+All staff, volunteers and committee members must be aware of the Failure to Disclose Offence which creates an obligation for all adults to report a reasonable belief that a child has been sexually abused to the police.
 More information on reporting legislation can be found in Appendix 3.

-Employees and volunteers must remain open and aware to the various ways concerns may arise.
-Child abuse may occur in the context of Western Region Bangla School activity or occur outside Western Region Bangla School expects staff and volunteers to be alerted to abuse in all contexts and report concerns in accordance with this policy.

-All staff, volunteers and committee members must be aware of the Failure to Disclose Offence which creates

 Internal and external reporting processes must always be adhered to.
-Western Region Bangla School recognises that internal process must never interfere with external obligations and will support staff and volunteers in fulfilling those obligations.
+Western Region Bangla School recognises that internal processes must never interfere with external obligations and will support staff and volunteers in fulfilling those obligations.